We Use Electromyography (EMG) To Help Us Form a Diagnosis

-Electromyography (EMG) Electromyography (EMG) is a technique for evaluating and recording the electrical activity produced by skeletal muscles.
-EMG is performed using an instrument called an electromyograph, to produce a record called an electromyogram.
-An electromyograph detects the electrical potential generated by muscle cells when these cells are electrically or neurologically activated.
+Electromyography (EMG) is a technique for evaluating and recording the electrical activity produced by the skeletal muscles in your body.
+EMG is performed using an instrument called an electromyograph.
+This technology creates a record called an electromyogram.
+An EMG test detects the electrical potential generated by your muscle’s cells when these cells are electrically or neurologically activated.
 The signals are then analyzed, allowing us to identify any medical abnormalities.
 Our physicians perform EMG only based on a referral from other physicians.
 Our state-of-the-art facility is set up to perform these tests on site.
 These tests are done to help diagnose nerve and muscle problems.
 We typically order an EMG test when a Houston patient complains of symptoms like numbness, tingling, chronic pain, weakness, or cramping.

-- How to Prepare for the Test:
+How to Prepare for An Electromyography Test

 - Do not use body lotion or powder on your arms or legs on the day of the test

 - Provide a list of all your medications, especially if you are taking aspirin, blood thinners (like Coumadin), or have a bleeding disorder (such as hemophilia).
-Tell the physician if you are taking Coumadin or aspirin.

 - Medications can be taken the day of the testing unless your referring physician tells you differently.
 If you have myasthenia gravis, it is especially important that you ask your referring physician if you should take your medication on the day of the test.

 EMG studies are done on some patients to examine the muscle for signs of weakness and other abnormalities.
 The EMG test consists of a thin needle inserted into a muscle.
 This exam allows us to note how the muscle is working.
 We do not administer shocks during EMG testing.
 The EMG needles are much thinner than the needles that would be used to draw your blood.
 We use a new sterile needle for each patient.
 There may be some discomfort when we insert the needle.
 If the test is painful, please tell one of our neurological consultants.
 Your pain will interfere with the results.